The Beatles: First EMI recordings

 Epstein courted the band over the next couple of months, and they appointed him as their manager in January 1962.
 Throughout early and mid-1962, Epstein sought to free the Beatles from their contractual obligations to Bert Kaempfert Productions.
 He eventually negotiated a one-month early release in exchange for one last recording session in Hamburg.
 On their return to Germany in April, a distraught Kirchherr met them at the airport with news of Sutcliffe's death the previous day from a brain haemorrhage.
 Epstein began negotiations with record labels for a recording contract.
 To secure a UK record contract, Epstein negotiated an early end to the band's contract with Polydor, in exchange for more recordings backing Tony Sheridan.
-After a New Year's Day audition, Decca Records rejected the band, saying, "Guitar groups are on the way out, Mr. Epstein."
+After a New Year's Day audition, Decca Records rejected the band, saying, "Guitar groups are on the way out, Mr. Epstein".
 However, three months later, producer George Martin signed the Beatles to EMI's Parlophone label.

 Martin's first recording session with the Beatles took place at EMI Recording Studios (later Abbey Road Studios) in London on 6 June 1962.
 He immediately complained to Epstein about Best's drumming and suggested they use a session drummer in his place.
 Already contemplating Best's dismissal, the Beatles replaced him in mid-August with Ringo Starr, who left Rory Storm and the Hurricanes to join them.
 A 4 September session at EMI yielded a recording of "Love Me Do" featuring Starr on drums, but a dissatisfied Martin hired drummer Andy White for the band's third session a week later, which produced recordings of "Love Me Do", "Please Please Me" and "P.S.
 I Love You".

 Martin initially selected the Starr version of "Love Me Do" for the band's first single, though subsequent re-pressings featured the White version, with Starr on tambourine.
-Released in early October, "Love Me Do" peaked at number seventeen on the Record Retailer chart.
+Released in early October, "Love Me Do" peaked at number 17 on the Record Retailer chart.
 Their television debut came later that month with a live performance on the regional news programme People and Places.
-After Martin suggested rerecording "Please Please Me" at a faster tempo, a studio session in late November yielded that recording, of which Martin accurately predicted, "You've just made your first No. 1."
+After Martin suggested rerecording "Please Please Me" at a faster tempo, a studio session in late November yielded that recording, of which Martin accurately predicted, "You've just made your first No. 1".

-In December 1962, the Beatles concluded their fifth and final Hamburg residency.
+In December 1962, the Beatles concluded their fifth and final Hamburg residency at the Star-Club.
 By 1963, they had agreed that all four band members would contribute vocals to their albums – including Starr, despite his restricted vocal range, to validate his standing in the group.
 Lennon and McCartney had established a songwriting partnership, and as the band's success grew, their dominant collaboration limited Harrison's opportunities as a lead vocalist.
 Epstein, to maximise the Beatles' commercial potential, encouraged them to adopt a professional approach to performing.
-Lennon recalled him saying, "Look, if you really want to get in these bigger places, you're going to have to change – stop eating on stage, stop swearing, stop smoking ...."
+Lennon recalled him saying, "Look, if you really want to get in these bigger places, you're going to have to change – stop eating on stage, stop swearing, stop smoking ...".